-It costs $25 per year to subscribe, so it’s cheaper than the other offerings.
-Overall, I probably wouldn’t pay for this service if I didn’t get it for free.
-At best, I might subscribe for a month at $30 to view a particular course.
+It costs 30 to view a particular course.
 I also feel like I should be spending more time exploring their content.

-The cost of this service is $300 per year but if you wait until the sale at the end of the year like I did, you can bag a subscription for $100 which I think is more reasonable.
-I’m coming up for renewal time and I’m not sure I will renew because I’ve pretty much watched all of the courses that I was interested in.
+The cost of this service is 100 which I think is more reasonable.
+I'm coming up for renewal time and I'm not sure I will renew because I've pretty much watched all of the courses that I was interested in.
 Because the courses are very short and fairly limited in number, you can get through them pretty quickly.
-That said, it was definately worth investing in a years subscription.
+That said, it was definitely worth investing in a years subscription.
 I might purchase a subscription again in a year or two when they add more content.

 YouTube, Vimeo and Channel 9 have a wealth of videos that you should not ignore.
 Plus the best part is that it's all free.
 Here are some channels I find useful: